-On one hand, we have evergreen content.
+On the one hand, we have evergreen content.
 Eternally fresh, always relevant, and never failing to feed our Google Analytics reports with more traffic and leads year after year.

 On the other hand, we have time-sensitive content.
 Tagged to certain dates and/or news, they’re pertinent only for a temporary period of time, which can range from days to months.
-But in this time, they’re extremely relevant and not jumping at the chance to produce this time-sensitive albeit short-lived content if your strategy allowed you to would
+But in this time, they’re extremely relevant and not jumping at the chance to produce this time-sensitive albeit short-lived content if your strategy allowed you to would be a wasted opportunity.

 But while both are equally attractive and great content types, they’re not equally as sustainable.
 Unlike time-sensitive content, evergreen content is naturally scalable.